danieljiang520/Simba/README.md

 * The user should be able to work through multiple projects one at a time, and set custom configuration for individual meshes

 When fitting a body shape model to a noisy point cloud to measure body dimensions, the fitting method needs to decide the most feasible target location for each vertex of the model, which is computationally quite expensive.
-This program generates noise- free body shape meshes from noisy point cloud data, which greatly reduce fitting time (from 10 sec to 1 sec) and increase the accuracy of the body shape and dimension predictions.
+This program generates noise-free body shape meshes from noisy point cloud data, which greatly reduce fitting time (from 10 sec to 1 sec) and increase the accuracy of the body shape and dimension predictions.

 #### References
 Park, B. K., Lumeng, J. C., Lumeng, C. N., Ebert, S. M., & Reed, M. P. (2014).
 Child body shape measurement using depth cameras and a statistical body shape model.
 Ergonomics, 58(2), 301–309. https://doi.org/10.1080/00140139.2014.965754